 Michael Brennan: Knife Paintings, December 2006

 Brennan’s work is included in collections, such as the Baltimore Museum of Art, National Gallery of Art, San Francisco Museum of Modern Art, San Jose Museum of Art, American Express, General Dynamics, Daimler AG, and Sony Corporation.
-Brennan holds an MFA from Pratt Institute, Brooklyn, NY, and a BA from the University of Florida.
-He is currently Adjunct Assistant Professor at Pratt Institute and has also taught at the School of Visual Arts, Hunter College, and Cooper Union in NYC.
+He holds an MFA from Pratt Institute and a BA from the University of Florida.
+He is currently Adjunct Associate Professor in the Fine Arts Department at Pratt Institute and has also taught at the School of Visual Arts, Hunter College, and Cooper Union (all NYC).

 “I went to the movies as often as I could.
 A few films were now coming out in glorious Technicolor, but these seemed paradoxically pallid beside black-and-white.
 This had nothing to do with their content.
 Their shadows had no mystery.
 In fact, they had no shadows.
 Color had diminished them; they had lost the quality of dream.
 Movies were going in the wrong direction, from silent to sound, from black-and-white to color.
 It should have been the other way around, it should have become simpler rather than more complex.”